Maine Township High School District 207: Headquarters

-District Leadership
+Leadership

 Maine Township High School District 207 is governed by a seven-member board of education.
-This board is the legislative, policy-setting authority of the school district and while the board is the hiring authority and approves all hiring (following recommendations by the Superintendent or their designee), the board's only direct employee is the Superintendent of Schools.
-The Superintendent of Schools is the executive authority of the school district.
+This board is the legislative, policy-setting authority of the school district and while the board is the hiring authority and approves all hiring (following recommendations by the Superintendent or their designee), the board's only direct employee is the superintendent of schools.
+The superintendent of schools is the executive authority of the school district.

-The Board undergoes an annual reorganization each April, where the Board elects a president and vice president from among their number.
+The board undergoes an annual reorganization each April, where the board elects a president and vice president from among their number.

-Board of Education
+Board of education

-Members of the Board of Education are elected to four year terms, with elections held in the Spring of odd-numbered years.
+Members of the board of education are elected to four year terms, with elections held in the Spring of odd-numbered years.
 Candidates must be 18 years old, a legal resident of the district for at least one year prior to the election, and must be a registered voter.
-School trustees and the school treasure for the township are specifically forbidden from running for the Board.
-Board members cannot have any interest in any contract with the District, and are required to file an Economic Interest Statement each year for verification.
+School trustees and the school treasure for the township are specifically forbidden from running for the board.
+Board members cannot have any interest in any contract with the district, and are required to file an Economic Interest Statement each year for verification.

-In odd-numbered years, the Board elects a president, vice president, and secretary from among its members in the first meeting after the election.
+In odd-numbered years, the board elects a president, vice president, and secretary from among its members in the first meeting after the election.
 These positions are held for a period of one year.
 In even-numbered years, the election is held at the first meeting in the month of April.

 Superintendent of Schools

-The Superintendent of Schools for Maine Township High School District 207 is Dr. Ken Wallace who assumed those duties on July 1, 2009.
+The superintendent of schools for Maine Township High School District 207 is Dr. Tatiana Bonuma, who assumed those duties on July 1, 2024.

-The Superintendent is supported by four assistant superintendents; one in curriculum, one in business, one in technology and learning, and one in general administration who deals primarily with personnel.
+The superintendent is supported by four assistant superintendents; one in curriculum, one in business, one in technology and learning, and one in general administration who deals primarily with personnel.

 Wiemerslage vs. Maine Township High School District 207

 The district was a defendant in a federal court case, Wiemerslage vs. Maine Township High School District 207, 29 F.3d 1149, which helped reaffirm the doctrine of In loco parentis, the rights of schools to act in the place of parents in certain situations.
 The case involved a Maine South High School student who was suspended for loitering near a gate which gave access to school grounds from a neighborhood area.
 Students were permitted to use the gate to get to and from school, but were explicitly forbidden to loiter in the area due to complaints from neighbors about property damage and other problematic behavior.

 The student and his family sued in 1993, citing violations of the First and Fourteenth Amendments to the United States Constitution.
-The District's motion to dismiss the case was granted by the United States District Court for the Northern District of Illinois.
+The district's motion to dismiss the case was granted by the United States District Court for the Northern District of Illinois.
 The United States Court of Appeals for the Seventh Circuit upheld the dismissal, holding that the school had acted "appropriately".